gaozhiyan/MFA_and_AutoVOT_Tutorial/Readme.md

-### a tutorial on how to use forced aligners and the autovot praat plugin
+### A tutorial on how to use forced aligners and the autovot praat plugin

-### I stored the files for easy access.
+### I stored the files here for easy access.